Algebra8/Knots/README.md

 > Note that if the Markov Chain is initialized with a list instead of a BraidWord, it will be processed into a BraidWord behind the scenes.

-To create braidreps it suffices to call the `model` method. `model` takes two parameters, `num_braidreps` and `msteps`, where `num_braidreps` is the number of braidreps that are to be generated and `msteps` is the amount of Markov Moves to apply to the BraidWord for each braidrep.
+To create new braidreps it suffices to call the `model` method.
+The method `model` takes two parameters, `num_braidreps` and `msteps`, where `num_braidreps` is the number of braidreps that are to be generated and `msteps` is the number of Markov steps taken in each random walk that produces such a braidrep.
 Default values are one and 100, respectively.
+Markov chain steps are comprised of braid relations and ``Markov moves" (in the sense of moves on closed braids).

 ```
 mc.model(num_braidreps=10, msteps=50)